Introduction

 I hold affiliations with Cornell’s Center for the Study of Inequality and the Cornell Population Center.
 My interest in complex systems has also led me to develop connections and a graduate field membership with Cornell Systems Engineering.
 Before beginning my PhD in Sociology at New York University, I worked as a high school math instructor and coordinator at Making Waves, a non-profit educational access program in Richmond, CA. I also spent one year abroad, teaching mathematics at Study Hall School and Prerna School in Lucknow, India.
 I completed my BA in Sociology from UC Berkeley in 2004.

-Office Hours
+Office Hours – Fall 2024

-My Spring 2024 drop-in office hours are Thursdays, 1-2pm, in 3M222 MVR Hall.
-Individual Friday appointments can be scheduled via Calendly (availability is limited).
+• 1:1 appointments can be scheduled via Calendly (availability is limited).